AI is not going to replace mediators any time soon, but mediators with AI will increasingly take cases away from mediators without AIColin Rule

 CEU credits for mental health professionals sponsored by Margaret Powers.

-Upon completion of the training you will have on-demand access for 6 months of all video and presentation materials.
+You will have on-demand access for 12 months of all video and presentation materials.

 Colin Rule is CEO of Resourceful Internet Solutions, Inc. (“RIS”), home of Mediate.com, MediateUniversity.com, Arbitrate.com, CaseloadManager.com and a number of additional leading online dispute resolution initiatives.
 From 2017 to 2020, Colin was Vice President for Online Dispute Resolution at Tyler Technologies.
 Tyler acquired Modria.com, an ODR provider that Colin co-founded, in 2017.
 Previously, from 2003 to 2011, Colin was Director of Online Dispute Resolution for eBay and PayPal.
 Further, Colin co-founded Online Resolution in 1999, one of the first online dispute resolution (ODR) providers, and served as its CEO and President.
 Colin also worked for several years with the National Institute for Dispute Resolution in Washington, D.C. and the Consensus Building Institute in Cambridge, MA.